 Here one should first turn to questions about the organization’s board committee practices.
 This includes the determination of whether a committee has been set up to help the board do its work or the executive director to do hers.
 This is an essential distinction when it comes to establishing committees, and there are other considerations.
 Much has been written on good committee practices.1)See, for example, my governance guide: Should We Form a Board Committee?

 The questions above on the ex officio role of the chair all seem relevant here as well.
-There are three other ones on the ex officio role of executive directors:
+There are three other questions on the ex officio role of executive directors:

 - What is the purpose of having the ED on this committee (from above)?